 The Fine Print

 This post isn’t sponsored.
-Words I Wheel By and CEED assume no responsibility for any issues with sellers or orders.
+Neither I nor Kate Caldwell assume responsibility for any issues with sellers or orders.
 Please don’t republish any part of this gift guide in print or online.
 If you would like to share the gift guide via any other publication, please write a little blurb and include the link directly back to this post.
 You don’t have to let me know if you do this, but I’d love if you did so I can personally express my appreciation.
 Thank you and happy, happy holidays!